 - Financial commitment: Members are expected to contribute at least $1,000 to New Door annually, with the expectation that >$500 comes through fundraising.
 On average, Ambassadors raise about $3000/year.

-- Time Commitment: Members are encouraged to participate in as many New Door activities, meetings, and events as possible, with a time commitment averaging about one 1.5 hours a month and two youth activities a year.
+- Time Commitment: Members are encouraged to participate in as many New Door activities, meetings, and events as possible, with a time commitment averaging about 1.5 hours a month and at least one youth-related activity per year.

 - Terms: Members are asked to serve 1-year terms.
 There are no term limits.